 There are two ways that fruit and veg help to protect against cancer.
 The first is their nutrients, such as carotenoids, folate, vitamin C, vitamin E, and selenium.
 These all protect against cancer in different ways.
 Carotenoids, for example, are antioxidants that help to stop free radical chemicals damaging cells, while folate helps to repair DNA.

 The other way they protect against cancer is their fibre content.
-There is strong evidence to suggest that high-fibre diets are excellent ways to protect against cancer (for more details see below); fruit and vegetables are one way to make sure you get plenty of roughage.
+There is strong evidence to suggest that high-fibre diets are excellent ways to protect against cancer (for more details see below); eating plenty of fruit and vegetables is one way to make sure you get plenty of roughage.

 But you can’t cut any corners.
-Each fruit and vegetable contains different – and different amounts of – nutrients so it is important to eat a wide variety.
+Each fruit and vegetable contains different – and differing amounts of – nutrients, so it's important to eat a wide variety.
 Supplements aren’t necessarily the answer either to boosting your intake; research suggests that when nutrients are taken as supplements, they don’t reduce your risk of cancer in the same way as when they are eaten in their natural form, and in some cases could even increase it.

 Wholemeal bread, pasta and cereals, brown rice and pulses